The Hive – 2150 Keith Drive

 Integrating into the Site

-Setbacks, right-of-ways, and a 12-metre elevation gain determine the shape and location of the building on site.
+Setbacks, right-of-ways, and a 12-metre elevation gain determined the shape and location of the building on site.
 The landscaping ties into a major east-west ecological corridor.

 Nearly Complete